NickHeap2/vscode-ant/README.md

 ## Release Notes

-Added recursive dependencies and allow them to be run.
-The default target is now shown a different colour to the rest.
+Fixed the behaviour when starting with a workspace with no folders.
+Changed the activation of the extension to be when the view is first opened.
+Added toolbar button to run the currently selected target.

-## [0.0.3] - 2018-04-15
+## [0.0.4] - 2018-04-15
 ### Added
-- Recursively cascade dependencies in tree.
-- Allow dependencies to be run.
-- Highlight the default target.
+- Run currently selected target from the toolbar.
-- Add project name to root.
 ### Fixed
-- View should be named the same as the extension.
+- Change activation to when view is opened.
+- Remove data-tree dependency.
+- Fix behaviour when empty workspace is opened.